TheArcherST/aiogram_markups/README.md

 button callback query?
 Callback data creating from prefix and MD5 text hash.
-Default prefix is `::keyboard::` (in Button.CALLBACK_ROOT), and I not recommend to change it.
+Default prefix is `::keyboard::` (in Button.CALLBACK_ROOT), and I not recommend changing it.
 But if you change, one condition: it must end on colon.

-How you can setup module muddleware to void all functional, let's look in following code:
+How you can set up module middleware to void all functional, let's look in following code:

 ```python